adamdjbrett/sullivan-clinton-wax/pages/education.md

 ---
 layout: page
-title: 'EDUCATOR'S GUIDE TO SULLIVAN/CLINTON'
+title: 'EDUCATOR’S GUIDE TO SULLIVAN/CLINTON'
 date: '2005-06-13'
 author: bob-spiegelman
 permalink: /education/
 redirect_from: /education/index.html
-toc: true
-toc_label: "Table of Contents"
-toc_icon: "fire"
 ---

-## Educator's Guide to Sullivan/Clinton

 Here's the Background, Events and Aftermath of Sullivan/Clinton!
 It provides teachers with ideas for lesson plans, homework assignments and student projects.
 Version 1.0 is on the webpage below.
 To download the low-cost PDF version, simply click the "Educator's Guide PDF v1.0" icon below on the left side.
 Future updates will be made available from this page.